40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH9 -- functions.md

   + define a function
   + inoke a function
   + special variables about functions
-  + return in a function
+  + return an exit code in a function
+  + shift positional arguments

 ## CH9-1 -- define a function
 It doesn't like that in high-level programming language.